BeycanPress/cryptopay-gateway-for-forminator/readme.txt

 == Installation ==

-1. Upload the entire `/forminator-cryptopay-gateway` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/cryptopay-gateway-for-forminator` directory to the `/wp-content/plugins/` directory.
-2. Activate Forminator - CryptoPay Gateway through the 'Plugins' menu in WordPress.
+2. Activate CryptoPay Gateway for Forminator through the 'Plugins' menu in WordPress.
 3. Enjoy.

 == Changelog ==